-8. Award of the MMaor with Honours
+8. Award of the Master of Maori and Indigenous Studies with Honours

-(a) A candidate for the degree who was admitted on the basis of a Bachelors degree or Postgraduate Diploma may be eligible to have the degree awarded with Honours.

-(b) There shall be two classes of honours: First Class Honours and Second Class Honours, Second Class Honours shall be awarded in two divisions: Division 1 and Division 2.
+(a) A candidate for the degree who was admitted on the basis of a Bachelors degree or Postgraduate Diploma may be eligible to have the degree awarded with Honours. (b) There shall be two classes of honours: First Class Honours and Second Class Honours.
+Second Class Honours shall be awarded in two divisions: Division 1 and Division 2.

-9. Award of the MMaor with Distinction or Merit
+9. Award of the Master of Maori and Indigenous Studies with Distinction or Merit

-- (a) A candidate for the degree who was admitted on the basis of a Bachelors degree with Honours may have the degree awarded with Distinction - (b) The award of Distinction is equivalent to First Class Honours; the award of Merit is equivalent to Second Class Honours Division 1.
+- (a) A candidate for the degree who was admitted on the basis of a Bachelors degree with Honours may have the degree awarded with Distinction or Merit. - (b) The award of Distinction is equivalent to First Class Honours; the award of Merit is equivalent to Second Class Honours Division 1.